 2. Use two-factor or multi-factor authentication

 It is recommended to add an extra layer of protection by setting up two-factor or multi-factor authentication.
-These require an additional code when someone signs in to an account, which is usually received as a text message on his or her phone.
+These require an additional code when someone signs in to an account, which is usually received as a text message on his phone.

 3. Use waiting rooms or lobbies